We take a closer look at what exactly rent control is, how rent control works, and its impact on landlords, tenants, and the housing market.

 To be eligible for these rentals, tenants need to demonstrate that their income aligns with the acceptable range set by the area's housing authority.
 If their income surpasses the maximum specified by the housing authority, they won't qualify for a lease.

 If you own properties in an area where rents are particularly high, it could be worth looking at renting out individual rooms within the property.
 This will make the rent more affordable for prospective tenants.
 It will also reduce their bills.
-If you do look at thiis route, it’s worth making sure you understand Joint and Several Liability clauses.
+If you do look at this route, it’s worth making sure you understand Joint and Several Liability clauses.

 Rent control, a contentious issue, is outright prohibited in 37 states.
 However, five states, along with the District of Columbia—New York, New Jersey, California, Maryland, and Oregon—have implemented rent control regulations.
 In California and Oregon, these laws encompass the entire state, whereas in other regions, rent regulation is specific to certain cities.